DuendeLogico/Barriendo/README.md

 The result is the creation of a new file in the working directory, called "Final_table.txt", that contains the processed data.

 The script needs the "dplyr" package to be installed in order to run properly !!!
-In the R console, type install.packages("dplyr")
+If dplyr is not installed, then type

+install.packages("dplyr")

+before running the script.